Kitware/ParaView/Documentation/release/dev/xfem-clip.md

 to represent discontinuities in finite element solutions, which results in overlapping finite elements.
-The MooseXfemClip filter clips off the non-physical portions of the overlapping elements, allowing correct visualization of the discontinous fields produced by this method.
+The MooseXfemClip filter clips off the non-physical portions of the overlapping elements, allowing correct visualization of the discontinuous fields produced by this method.